DataHiveDJW/NodeLB/README.md

 Encrypts and saves session cookie in Redis
 Sets cookie in header (DOES NOT END RESPONSE)

-Req (object): client request object
+*Req (object):* client request object
-Res (object): client response object cookieKey (string): name of cookie as seen in browser uniqueId (string): uniqueId per cookieKey (e.g. username) Cb (function): callback function executed after redis save - includes reds error and reply messages (e.g. (err, reply) => {. . .)
+*Res (object):* client response object
+*cookieKey (string):* name of cookie as seen in browser *uniqueId (string):* uniqueId per cookieKey (e.g. username) *Cb (function):* callback function executed after redis save - includes redis error and reply messages -- example: `(err, reply) => {. . .}`

 ## rs.verifySession(req, cookieKey, cb) // VerifySession:
 Parses cookies in request header
 Validates session cookies against central redis store Returns true or false based on cookie validity

-Req: client request object
+*Req (object):* client request object
-cookieKey: name of cookie as seen in browser (targets this cookie name exclusively when validating)
-Cb: callback function with result argument true or false  (e.g. (sessionVerified) => {. . .)
+*cookieKey (string):* name of cookie as seen in browser (targets this cookie name exclusively when validating) *Cb:* callback function with result argument true or false -- example: `(sessionVerified) => {. . .}`

 # Threads Setup
-Since node is a single-threaded application natively, we provide the option to use all the threads on your Target Servers using the cluster module in Node.
-In this way, the servers will be able to sustain a much higher load than when node is running by itself.
+Since node is a single-threaded application natively, we provide the option to use all the threads on your target servers using the Node cluster module.
+Utilizing this module, the servers will be able to sustain a much higher load than when node is running single-threaded solely.

-To make this more relative, say your Target Server is able to handle 100 requests before it breaks.
+To make this more relative, say your target server is able to handle 100 requests before it breaks.
 On a Node server running with 4 threads, it will be able to handle about 200 requests before the server breaks.
-Because of its significant impact in balancing-load, we made this an option in our library.
-The threads will balance requests from the reverse proxy server through the cluster module’s round-robin algorithm (on all platforms except Windows.
+Because of its significant impact in balancing load, we made this an option in our library.

+The threads will balance requests from the reverse proxy server through the cluster module’s native round-robin algorithm (except on Windows).

 See more details at https://nodejs.org/api/cluster.html#cluster_how_it_works).

-A simple set up to getting threads started
+A simple set up to getting threads started:

 ```javascript
 const lb = require('nodelb');